scribe-org/Scribe-iOS/README.md

 - Download Scribe from the [App Store](https://www.apple.com/app-store/)
 - Settings -> General -> Keyboard -> Keyboards -> Add New Keyboard
-- Select from the available Scribe keyboards
+- Select Scribe and choose from the available Scribe keyboards
 - When typing press `🌐` to select keyboards

 # Features [`⇧`](#contents) <a id="features"></a>